vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 passages as in HV).
 Vide Nār.
 I. 116.
 32–33.
 Ambuvāci—the time in solar Āsādha when the Sun is in the first

-quarter of Ardrā-naksatra; VKK 283 quoting RM (catvārim sat-liptā &c.), KT 434 ( three days and 20 ghatis from the week day on which the Sun enters sign of Gemini, during which no sowing of seeds, nor Vedic study to be done ).
+quarter of Ardrā-naksatra; VKK 283 quoting RM (catvārim sat-liptā &c.), KT 434 ( three days and 20 ghaṭis from the week day on which the Sun enters sign of Gemini, during which no sowing of seeds, nor Vedic study to be done ).
 Mother earth and rivers are deemed unclean during these days in Bengal (in Jy. or Ās.
 Kr.
 10 to 13th ).
 Vide

 HK 701, 703.
 Ayanavratas-Ayana depends on the motion ( apparant) of the